 The cord stayed out of the way during ironing sessions thanks to the sturdiest swiveling attachment found on any iron.
 And a large orange light let me know when the iron had reached the desired temperature setting, while a conspicuous red one indicated that the iron had shut off automatically because I’d left it standing on its stable haunches for eight minutes.
 No beeps or surprise auto-shutoffs interrupted my work.
 Overall, ironing with the Focus felt less like painting and more like waving a wand over clothes.

-“I have been sewing for 65 years and this is the best iron I have EVER had,” says one.
+“I have been sewing for 65 years and this is the best iron I have EVER had,” said one.

-“I had to turn the steam down because it was obscuring my view of the ironing board!” says another.
+“I had to turn the steam down because it was obscuring my view of the ironing board!” said another.

 Lastly, I liked the Focus’s provenance.
 Knowing that Rowenta paid a living wage to workers in a humane factory in a country with a tradition of quality craftsmanship gave me peace of mind.
 I thought of that as a bonus feature.

-A word of caution.
-Though CR ranked its predecessor fifth overall, this particular model doesn’t have any editorial reviews in its favor yet and it won’t be tested by CR until this fall or January.
+A word of caution: Though CR ranked its predecessor fifth overall, this particular model doesn’t have any editorial reviews in its favor yet and has yet to be tested by CR.
 It also comes with only a typical one-year warranty.
 Anyone anxious about dropping roughly $80 on a small appliance that combines water and electricity might want to wait for more feedback.

-Amazonians currently rank it the best iron in the cyber bazaar, with 2,000 owners scoring it an average of 4.5 out of 5 stars.
-A reviewer who has used it for four years writes, “I LOVE to iron.
+More uniquely, 2,311 Amazonians gave it an average of 4.4 stars.
+A reviewer who has used it for four years wrote, “I LOVE to iron.
 I know that’s sickness but I don’t care….
 People, the reviews just don’t lie.
 B&D made a brilliant iron when they made the D2030.”
+(Incidentally, B&D does not make the iron; a conglomerate called Spectrum Home Appliances does and B&D grants them a license to use the B&D name.)

-Fifty-two reviewers at Bed Bath & Beyond also score it 4.5, saying things like this when comparing it to their old iron: “not only was the time it took to iron a shirt substantially reduced, I finally achieved that ‘crisp’ look–even on linen!!!
+Seventy reviewers at Bed Bath & Beyond also scored it 4.4 stars, saying things like this when comparing it to their old iron: “not only was the time it took to iron a shirt substantially reduced, I finally achieved that ‘crisp’ look–even on linen!!!
 I am thrilled!”

 There is plenty of close competition, but it is not too close to call.